-Genre: Racing Developer: Sega of Japan Publisher: Sega of America Players: 1-2 Released: 1989
+Genre: Racing Developer: Sega Enterprises Publisher: Sega Enterprises Players: 1-2 Released: 1989

 The graphics in SHO were amazing for their time and they hold up quite well today.
 The characters and motorcycles are huge.
 The tracks themselves are beautiful, they are very colorful and are full of life.
 There are tons of little touches in the graphics that add quite a bit to the game, such as the billboards that you will spend plenty of time looking at, because you will be crashing into them a lot if you don’t pay attention to the game.
 The billboards themselves are very funny, there’s a faux-Shell logo that I found very funny, and a faux-Marlboro logo that is also funny for some reason.